Learn more about our Advertising Disclosure

 • Chicago’s population is about 791% greater than Amarillo.

-• Chicago's public transportation has a score of 9 out of 10 versus Amarillo's lower score of 2.
+• Chicago’s public transportation score of 9 out of 10 is higher than Amarillo’s score of 2.

 • Chicago is more walkable than Amarillo with a score of 77 out of 100 vs Amarillo’s 40 out of 100.

 • With a score of 72 out of 100, Chicago is more bike-friendly than Amarillo, which has a score of 42 out of 100.
-The higher a city's score, the more suited they are to safely accommodating cyclists.
+The higher a city’s score, the more suited it is to safely accommodating cyclists.

 • Chicago’s crime rate is higher than Amarillo with a score of 35.19 compared to Amarillo’s 25.31.
 This means that Chicago neighborhoods are safer than 35.19% of all U.S. neighborhoods, and Amarillo neighborhoods are safer than 25.31%.